wangyx2005/SummerStuff/docs/general.md

 This tool is developed on Python 3.5.1.
 Using this on previous versions of python 3 or python 2 has not been tested.

-Currently we only support us-east-1 region.
+Currently we only support __US East (N. Virginia aka "us-east-1")__ region.
 We will support other regions in the near future.

 The __container_wrapper__ folder contains all the utility functions for algorithm developers and __setup__ folder is for user to submit their analytical workflows.